Undercook1799/layer7-dns-profiles/README.md

 - DoH ("DNS over HTTPS) will run your queries over port 443; DoT ("DNS over TLS") will run your queries over port 853.
 Note that DNS runs over port 53 by default.
 - None of these profiles are signed xoxo
 - Not going to lie, but I have minimal idea of how to operate Github
-- Profiles with a strikethrough in the name are not working properly because of issue [#1](https://github.com/Undercook1799/layer7-dns-profiles/issues/1).
-UPDATE: DoH Profiles work.
-DoT Profiles don't work properly.
-UPDATE UPDATE UPDATE: Fixed.
+- Profiles with a strikethrough in the name are not working properly